drewcargle/ResumeFinal/README.md

 There are AWS Config rules in place to monitor the configuration of S3 Buckets, ELB & EC2 EBS Volumes.

-The VPC S3 Endpoint is used for the ALB access logs and the EC2 Instances to use the bootstrap scripts.
+The VPC S3 Endpoint is used to provide a private connection for the ALB to deliver access logs and for the EC2 Instances to download patches and bootstrap scripts.

 There is a CloudTrail log to monitor amd record account activity.